-At least seven alleged sympathisers of extremist group Islamic State in Iraq and Syria (ISIS) have reportedly been arrested from different locations in Karnataka and Maharashtra.
+At least three alleged sympathisers of extremist group Islamic State in Iraq and Syria (ISIS) have reportedly been arrested from three different locations in Karnataka and Maharashtra.

-A joint team of Maharashtra Anti-Terrorism Squad and National Investigation Agency (NIA) arrested an ISIS suspect from Mumbra, a suburb of Thane district, on Friday morning, Zee News reported.
+A joint team of Maharashtra Anti-Terrorism Squad and National Investigation agency arrested an ISIS suspect from Mumbra, a suburb of Thane district, on Friday morning, Zee News reported.

 Earlier this week, the Delhi Police arrested a suspected militant along with his three accomplices from Roorkee for allegedly planning an attack at Ardh Kumbh Mela in Haridwar, Uttarakhand.
 It was later revealed that they had links with ISIS.